Jeckruwl/RaidLeadSuite/README.md

 A convenient vertical raid frame to monitor anything you need.
 It features:

 - food&flask alert icons for each player.
-Left click: whisper alert Right click: Raid alert
+Left click: whisper alert, Right click: Raid alert
-- Class’s main CD icons
+- Class main CD monitoring icons
 - Distance-based fade out
 - drag&drop reorganization

-Also provides a Raid Buff & Durability check with alerts for all categories.
+Also provides a toggleable Raid Buff & Durability check with alerts for all categories.
 Each category can be assigned a provider by dragging and dropping a name on the icon.
 Each icon shows a tooltip showing:

 - Actual comp providers in the raid
 - Assigments: Who is asigned to what